Big-Life-Lab/PHES-ODM/metadata.md

 -   **dateTime**: The date and time the measurement was performed.

--   **type**: The type of measurement that was performed
+-   **type**: The type of measurement that was performed.
+The prefix `env` is used for environmental variables, whereas `ww` indicates a measurement on wastewater.

-    -   `envTemperature`: Environmental temperature.
+    -   `envTemp`: Environmental temperature.
-    -   `envRainfall`: Amount of precipitation in the form of rain.
+    -   `envRnF`: Rain fall, i.e. amount of precipitation in the form of rain.
-    -   `envSnowFall`: Amount of precipitation in the form of snow.
+    -   `envSnwF`: Snow fall, i.e. amount of precipitation in the form of snow.
-    -   `envSnowDepth`: Total depth of snow on the ground.
+    -   `envSnwD`: Total depth of snow on the ground.
     -   `wwFlow`: Flow of wastewater.
     -   `wwTemp`: Temperature of the wastewater.
-    -   `wwpH`: pH of the wastewater.
-    -   `wwConductivity`: Conductivity of the wastewater.
-    -   `wwTurbidity`: Turbidity of the wastewater.
     -   `wwTSS`: Total suspended solids concentration of the wastewater.
     -   `wwCOD`: Chemical oxygen demand of the wastewater.
+    -   `wwTurb`: Turbidity of the wastewater.
+    -   `wwOPhos`: Ortho-phosphate concentration.
+    -   `wwNH4N`: Ammonium nitrogen concentration, as N.
+    -   `wwTN`: Total nitrogen concentration, as N.
+    -   `wwpH`: pH of the wastewater.
+    -   `wwCond`: Conductivity of the wastewater.
     -   `other`: An other type of measurement.
 Add description to `typeOther`.

 -   **typeOther**: Description of the measurement in case it is not listed in `type`.